 - Be responsible for the planning and execution of opportunity quilts while maintaining the quality, integrity and standards of the Vallejo Piecemakers.

 - Edit and publish a regular monthly newsletter to be e-mailed to members no later than one week prior to the following month’s general meeting.
-Copies shall be mailed to members who do not have e-mail.
-Copies shall be provided to the Membership chair for new members.
+Paper copies shall be mailed to members who do not have e-mail, at an additional cost.
+Paper copies shall be provided to the Membership Chair for new members.

-- The property of the Guild is dedicated to social welfare purposes.
+- The property of the Guild will be dedicated to social welfare purposes.
 No officers or members shall hold a paid position within the Guild.
 The Executive Board is hereby empowered to negotiate fees and expenses involved in providing workshops and/or classes for the benefit of the Guild.

 - Upon dissolution of the Guild, after paying or adequately providing for the debts and obligations of the Guild, the remaining assets shall be distributed to a non-profit fund, foundation or corporation, which is organized and operated exclusively for the preservation or promotion of the needle arts and which has established its tax exempt status under Section 501 of the Internal Revenue Code.